AdobeDocs/experience-manager-65.sv-SE/help/assets/metadata.md

 ## Add metadata to your digital assets {#add-metadata}

-Typically, the applications that create digital assets add some metadata to the assets created.
-Before uploading an asset to Experience Manager, you can edit and modify metadata using either the native application used to create an asset or using some metadata editors.
+* To begin with, assets come with some metadata.
+The applications that create digital assets add some metadata to the assets created.
+Before uploading an asset to Experience Manager, you can edit and modify metadata using either the native application used to create an asset or using some other metadata editing application.
 When you upload an asset to Experience Manager, the metadata is processed.

+* Link to PS, ID, AI, PDF, etc. metadata-related help articles.

+* Link to XMP writeback.

+* Manually add (or edit) metadata in AEM in Properties page.

+* Metadata profiles

+* Any workflows related to metadata?

+* Advanced topic: Add, edit, modify, process and writeback metadata of subassets.

 ## Metadata of assets, folders, and collections {#metadata-of-assets-folders-collections}

+Similarities and differences between metadata of asset and folder.

+Link to metadata handling of collections.

 ## Modify metadata of an asset, folder, or collection {#modify-metadata}

+* While creating assets: Native application.

+* Before ingesting assets: Metadata editors

+* After ingesting assets: Properties of an asset, folder, collection, etc.

+* Any supported programmatic method to bulk edit metadata directly in JCR?

 ## Modify metadata in bulk {#modify-metadata-in-bulk}